- New Compendium brings together good-practice case studies of conducting MEAL in international and local-faith partnerships.

 - Will be launched online and worldwide via Zoom on Thursday 28th January 2021 at 9 AM ET

-[January 2021] The JLI MEAL (Monitoring, Evaluation, Accountability & Learning) Hub is launching a ground-breaking Compendium of Good Practices.
+[January 2021] The JLI MEAL (Monitoring, Evaluation, Accountability & Learning) Hub launched a ground-breaking Compendium of Good Practices.
 The ‘Compendium of Good Practices on Conducting MEAL in Partnerships with International Actors and Local Faith Actors’ bridges the knowledge gap on how international and local faith actors practice MEAL in a diverse range of development and humanitarian contexts.
 It seeks to help overcome some of the tensions that can occur in international-local faith partnerships due to conflicting aims, priorities and capacities in the area of MEAL.

 The Compendium is based on more than 30 interviews with representatives of secular and faith-based international organizations, local faith actors, and academics, and consists of three sections: Part I, covering methodology and an exploration on the opportunities and challenges of doing MEAL in international-local faith partnerships; Part II, a selection of 10 stories of change that illustrate the diversity of MEAL practices; and Part III, a list of recommended resources, research participants, and a glossary.